matlok-ai/python-copilot-image-and-audio-examples/README.md

+# How to use the Multimodal Python Copilot Training Datasets

-## Python Copilot Knowledge Graph Audio Examples
+## Open Source Knowledge Graph Image and Audio Narration Examples

-These datasets contain an answer and a question mp3 narrating the text box from the image knowledge graphs below for training generative ai models on how writing python code by understanding an overview on:

-- classes
-- base classes for inheritance and polymorphism
-- global functions
-- imports
+Below are image and audio (narrated mp3) samples extracted from the [matlok datasets](https://huggingface.co/matlok).
+These samples provide an overview for how the images look, and how the mp3s are structured with an answer and a question from the image's knowledge graph text box.

 ## Python Copilot Knowledge Graph Image Examples